Final Fantasy XIV: Shadowbringers has been announced!

 - Revolver Gunbreaker Weapon

 Those that pre-order Final Fantasy XIV: Shadowbringers will also receive two items as a pre-order bonus: The Gremlin Minion, and the Aetheryte Earring.
 The Aetheryte Earring will have stats that scale according to the player’s level, and will increase their experience points gained before level 70.
-These two items are set to become available on March 1st.
+These two items are available now.

 After the long anticipated wait, Viera has been confirmed for Final Fantasy XIV: Shadowbringers.
-At present, only female Viera have been shown, however we know that male Viera exist thanks to the quest dialogue during the Return to Ivalice series.
+We know that male Viera exist thanks to the quest dialogue during the Return to Ivalice series, however Viera will be a female only race.

 New Jobs and Battle System Changes